assamite/cc-course-UH17/docs/source/parsing_NLTK.rst

 Tokenize the text
 -----------------

 Our text is now ready to be tokenized with NLTK.
-First, we are going to split it into sentences, which is easy with the tools NLTK offers::
+First, we split the text into sentences, which is easy with the tools NLTK offers::

 	sentences = nltk.sent_tokenize(alice)

-Next, we are going to tokenize each sentence using ``nltk.word_tokenize``, which splits the text into 'words' (it also splits punctuation into separate tokens).
+Next, we tokenize each sentence using ``nltk.word_tokenize``, which splits the sentence into 'words' (it also splits punctuation into separate tokens).
 Here is an example of its output::

 	>>> nltk.word_tokenize('Follow the "White Rabbit".')